 b.
 Transmission

-Transmission is the transfer of information from one device or another.
+Transmission is the transfer of information from one device to another.
 This process is challenging because of the data confidentiality and integrity issues.

 c.
 Process